Showing posts with label 9. Show all posts

 1898 photo - Ravenswood-Lake View Community Collection

-A view of the Sheridan Road (inner LSD) along the lakefront;
+A view of the Sheridan Road (inner LSD) along the lakefront

 a southern view from north of Grace Street.
 The building was an apparent store that sold ice cream to travelers.
+A zoomed view shows folks sitting along the broadwalk and walking on the road

 a 1913 Chicago History Museum/Explore Chicago Collection below